yigitkonur/n8n-cli/README.md

 #### `workflows validate`

-Validate a workflow JSON file or by ID.
+Validate a workflow JSON file or by ID with enhanced validation.

 ```bash
 n8n workflows validate [idOrFile] [options]